kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the isolate number limit for the Contig Export plugin.
 Default: '1000'.

-* curate_only

-  * Set to 'yes' to hide field on an isolate information page in the standard interface.
-The field will be visible if the page is accessed via the curator's interface (version 1.10.0+).

 * curate_path_includes

   * Partial path of the bigscurate.pl script used to curate the database.